gardener/landscapercli/docs/reference/landscaper-cli_components-cli_oci_copy.md

-## landscaper-cli components-cli oci repositories
+## landscaper-cli components-cli oci copy

-Lists all repositories of the registry
+Copies a oci artifact from a registry to another

 ### Synopsis

-repositories lists all known repositories of the registry.
+Copy copies a artifact from a source to a target registry.
+The artifact is copied without modification.

 ```
-landscaper-cli components-cli oci repositories REPOSITORY_PREFIX [flags]
+landscaper-cli components-cli oci copy SOURCE_ARTIFACT_REFERENCE TARGET_ARTIFACT_REFERENCE [flags]
 ```

 ### Options